Quantization of (-1)-Shifted Derived Poisson Manifolds: -operators on Berezinian half-densities

 \begin{definition} An operator $\Delta\in\DO(\B)$ is called self-adjoint if $\Delta^+ = \Delta$, and anti-self-adjoint if $\Delta^+ = -\Delta$. \end{definition}

 Let $\DO^+(\B)\subset \DO(\B)$ denote the subset consisting of all self-adjoint and anti-self-adjoint differential operators on Berezinian half-densities.
 Note that although both the space of self-adjoint differential operators and the space of anti-self-adjoint differential operators are vector spaces, $\DO^+(\B)$ is not a vector space.
+The sum of a self-adjoint and anti-self-adjoint operator is no longer self or anti-self adjoint.

 \begin{lemma} For any differential operator $\Delta\in\DO(\B)$ of order $n$, we have